 If you are new to homeschooling like me, you can use all the help you can get!
-There is tons of info out there for homeschooling elementary school kids, but it can be a lot harder to find good resources for parents who are homeschooling teens!
+I began my homeschool journey by jumping right into homeschooling middle school and high school!
+Needless to say, it was a bit scary!
+There is tons of info out there for homeschooling elementary school kids, but it can be a lot harder to find good resources for parents who are homeschooling teens.
 Thankfully, there are some great YouTube channels out there to help you homeschool your teens and tweens.

-Homeschooling middle and high school kids can be daunting, but I have learned that it is totally doable!
+Homeschooling high school and middle school kids can be daunting, but I have learned that it is totally doable!
 In fact, it can be a lot of fun!
-YouTube homeschool moms have been a HUGE help for me this year.
+YouTube homeschool moms were a HUGE help for me when I started in 2020.
 I find their experienced voices to be reassuring, motivating, and even calming when I need it.

 I’ve done lots of digging for months and months, and I am excited to share with you the best YouTube channels for homeschooling high school and homeschooling middle school!
 For each one, I’ll include a sample of one of my favorite videos for you to take a look-see.

 Without further ado, here are the best YouTube channels for homeschooling teens and tweens.

 My favorite homeschool YouTube channels